panamilo/dataverse_project/README.md

+Application is now deployed on heroku.
+Only some minor bugs and details need polishing!|

+To run the app locally you need to :

+1) cd into projects directory
+2) npm install (if you have done this once SKIP this step.)
+3) node server.js
+4) cd into Client
+5) npm install (if you have done this once SKIP this step.)
+6) npm start
+7) browse to your localhost adress you have chosen and see the app running!

 This is a project I recently made using React,Node,Express,MaterialUI and Postgresql.

 The project resembles a simple blog project.
 User can create/edit/delete articles and assign them to categories he creates.